Scottish Rugby Union: 1990s–present

 The SRU owns Murrayfield Stadium which is the main home ground of the Scottish national team, though in 2004 international rugby games were played at Hampden Park in Glasgow and McDiarmid Park in Perth, as part of the SRU's campaign to reach out to new audiences outside the traditional rugby areas.

 When the Heineken Cup (now replaced by the European Rugby Champions Cup) was suggested SRU officials were concerned that Scottish club sides could not compete against the best teams from France and England and that centrally funded so-called 'super-district' teams might do better.

 The four traditional districts—the South (renamed Border Reivers), Edinburgh, Glasgow and the North & Midlands (rebranded as Caledonia Reds)—were given the go-ahead to take part in Europe.
 For the first two seasons, players were still released to play for their clubs in domestic competition, but eventually the districts became full-time operations.

 Then financial difficulties – the SRU's high debt, partly as a result of the redevelopment of Murrayfield – called for retrenchment.
 After two seasons, financial difficulties forced the SRU to merge the four teams into two.
 Edinburgh merged with the Border Reivers to form a team to be known as Edinburgh Reivers.
 Glasgow merged with Caledonian to form a team to be known as Glasgow Caledonian.

-The Borders was resurrected in 2002 and joined the second season of the Celtic League.
+The Borders was resurrected in 2002 and joined the second season of the Celtic League, now known as the United Rugby Championship.
 As a consequence Edinburgh Reivers became simply Edinburgh Rugby and Glasgow became Glasgow Rugby.
 In 2005, all three teams adopted new names.
-The Borders readopted the name Border Reivers; Edinburgh became Edinburgh Gunners, but would revert to Edinburgh in 2006; and Glasgow became Glasgow Warriors.
-Furthermore, the SRU planned to have a world class rugby side for each city or large town in Scotland, when financial circumstances permitted.
+The Borders readopted the name Border Reivers; Edinburgh became Edinburgh Gunners, but would revert to Edinburgh in 2006 due to Arsenal F.C. owning the "Gunners" trademark; and Glasgow became Glasgow Warriors.
+Furthermore, the SRU planned to have a world-class rugby side for each city or large town in Scotland, when financial circumstances permitted.

 In 2007, The Borders team was disbanded yet again as a result of continuing financial difficulties.
 In the same year, the SRU began organising the Scotland Sevens, first held in Edinburgh and later in Glasgow.
-For several years, it was the final event in the annual Sevens World Series, but that distinction now belongs to London.
+For several years, it was the final event in the annual Sevens World Series, but that distinction now belongs to Madrid.

 On 21 November 2009 Scotland beat Australia 9–8 after 17 attempts in 27 years.

-In the Season 2010–11 the SRU had a contractual dispute with the Season Ticket Holders of Edinburgh Rugby.

-On 22 December 2010 at Edinburgh Sheriff Court (Small Claims) the Sheriff ruled the Scottish Rugby Union had entered a contract between itself and Season Ticket Holders of Edinburgh Rugby Club.
-The Sheriff also found that the SRU had breached the contract between itself and Edinburgh Rugby Club (a Division of the SRU).
-Although it was found that the SRU had breached the contract, the Sheriff could not make an order instructing the SRU to comply with its obligation under that contract.